yugabyte/yugabyte-db/README.md

 ## PostgreSQL Version Compatibility

-pgAudit was developed to support PostgreSQL 9.5 or greater.
+pgAudit supports PostgreSQL 11 or greater.

-In order to support new functionality introduced in each PostgreSQL release, pgAudit maintains a separate branch for each PostgreSQL major version (currently PostgreSQL 9.5 - 15) which will be maintained in a manner similar to the PostgreSQL project.
+In order to support new functionality introduced in each PostgreSQL release, pgAudit maintains a separate branch for each PostgreSQL major version (currently PostgreSQL 11 - 16) which will be maintained in a manner similar to the PostgreSQL project.

-Aside from bug fixes, no further development is planned for stable branches.
-New development, if any, will be strictly for next unreleased major version of PostgreSQL.
+Aside from bug fixes, no further development is allowed for stable branches.
+New development, if any, will be strictly for the next unreleased major version of PostgreSQL.

 pgAudit versions relate to PostgreSQL major versions as follows:

+- **pgAudit v16.X** is intended to support PostgreSQL 16.

 - **pgAudit v1.7.X** is intended to support PostgreSQL 15.